-The behaviour associated with the human desire to control feature seems central to a number of human problems.
-The relationship between control and the human tendency to discount may be important to research.
-This topic can be considered alongside some of the obstacles that make small, safe experiments falter.
+The behaviour associated with the common human desire to control seems central to a number of human problems.

 It is an issue highlighted by Kipling, in his poem, IF, as he raised questions about our ability to know the difference between do-able and less doable things.

 Michael Yapko, an American researcher and practitioner, wrote a book on hypnosis entitled Trancework (well worth looking out).
 I heard him speak in London many moons ago and he went on record more recently, saying:

 “helping people tolerate distress [can] make a distinction between what’s controllable and what’s not.
 When people aren’t good at making that discrimination, they will attempt to control things they can’t.
 Or, vice versa – they don’t try and control things that they could.
 Again, this is one component of the decision-making process and one pathway into distressYapko, M through the US National Institute for the Clinical Application of Behavioral Medicine (NICABM)